 Hold on, do I need the BellyProof program to use the LION Protocol?

-The full BellyProof program took years to put together and the level of specific information, tutorials and results are beyond what most people are aware of.
+The full BellyProof program took years to put together and it goes into extraordinary depth.
+It includes specifics, tutorials and results beyond what most people are aware possible.
 If you are very serious about losing fat fast, than taking on the BellyProof challenge can do a lot for you.

 For the full program, click here